 Mike Kemp in his journal article explains, "Francis, of the Foreign Service Institute, proposed that ASL should fall into Category II (1980).
 On the other hand, Jacobs viewed that ASL should fall into Category IV (1996).
 She believed that an average English speaker must take 1320 hours of instruction to reach an ASL proficiency level of 2.

-Thirdly, the modality is different.
-Hearing people are not accustomed to using a different set of articulators for speaking ASL, often thinking English while signing ASL (which interferes grammatical structure in ASL).
+Third, the modality is different.
+Hearing people are not accustomed to using a different set of articulators for speaking ASL or any signed language.

 Learning ASL as a second language may be natural for a few students, extremely difficult for a few, and somewhere between fairly not-so-hard and some difficult for the rest of the students.
 It's a typical curve.